Forward and Inverse Simulation of Pseudo-Two-Dimensional Model of Lithium-Ion Batteries Using Neural Networks: Challenges related to the Butler--Volmer equation

-In typical PINN training, it is generally impossible to minimize the loss function exactly to zero, and the loss typically converges to an order of \(10^{-4}\) or \(10^{-5}\).
-However, where the required PDE residual loss for \(\widetilde{\psi}\) must be smaller than the achieved loss, the PINN may be unable to distinguish between the true solution \(\psi\) and the slightly shifted function \(\widetilde{\psi}\) as both result in nearly identical loss values at that precision.
-Consequently, when \(j_0\) is very small, the network struggles to accurately identify the true solution.

-The experimental results presented in \Cref{fig-toy-sc2} support our observation.
-Specifically, for a relatively large $j_0=10^{-1}$, the PINN can find the correct solution with ease.
-However, for a smaller $j_0=10^{-3}$, the PINN solution is incorrect, which looks shifted from the true solution.
-This aligns with our observation that PINNs struggle to distinguish between the true solution and a solution shifted by a constant when $j_0$ is small.
-PINNs fail to differentiate small changes in the PDE residuals, leading to an inaccurate prediction.
+while the boundary loss remains zero (the boundary conditions for \(\psi\) are Neumann).
+According to this observation, when \(j_0 = 10^{-1}\), the PDE residual loss from \(\widetilde{\psi}\) is on the order of \(O(10^{-2})\).
+However, if \(j_0\) is much smaller (e.g., \(10^{-3}\)), the PDE residual would be below \(O(10^{-6})\).
+In typical PINN training, it is generally infeasible to reduce the loss function exactly to zero; the loss typically converges to about \(10^{-4}\) or \(10^{-5}\).
+Therefore, if the PINN loss by \(\widetilde{\psi}\) is smaller than the achieved loss threshold, the PINN may be unable to distinguish between the true solution \(\psi\) and the shifted function \(\widetilde{\psi}\).
+In fact, the experimental results in \Cref{fig-toy-sc2} confirm our observation.
+Specifically, for a relatively large \(j_0 = 10^{-1}\), the PINN provides the correct solution easily, but for a smaller \(j_0 = 10^{-3}\), the trained solution is inaccurate.
+This confirms that the smaller \(j_0\) is, the more PINNs struggle to distinguish between the true solution and a shifted one.

-This paradigm example illustrates a key challenge that comes from the highly nonlinear nature of the BV equation, combined with small scaling factors \(\mathcal{H}\), which makes it difficult for the networks to accurately capture the true solution.
-In conclusion, this observation emphasizes the importance of carefully addressing the issue from the BV equation when applying PINNs to the P2D model.

-\begin{remark} It is worth highlighting the study by Hassanaly et al. \cite{hassanaly2023pinn1}, which faced similar challenges when training PINNs for the SPM with the nonlinear BV equation.
-Their solution involved a two-step training approach: first, training on a linearized version of the BV equation and then transferring the learned parameters to the nonlinear model as initialization.
-While innovative, this method comes with certain limitations--it introduces additional hyperparameters that require careful tuning, and detailed results of their approach were not provided.
-In contrast, we focus on developing an end-to-end training strategy that avoids these complexities, offering a simpler and more robust alternative for tackling the nonlinear BV equation of the P2D model. \end{remark}
+This toy example illustrates a key challenge related to the smallness of $\mathcal{H}$ of the BV equation, which hinder the PINN’s ability to accurately capture the true solution. \begin{remark} It is worth highlighting the study by Hassanaly et al.\ \cite{hassanaly2023pinn1}, which encountered similar issues when training PINNs for the single-particle model (SPM) under a nonlinear BV equation.
+Their solution involved a two-step training approach—first training on a linearized BV equation, then transferring the learned parameters to the nonlinear model for initialization.
+While innovative, that method introduces extra hyperparameters requiring careful tuning, and their results are not extensively detailed.
+In contrast, we focus on developing an end-to-end training strategy that avoids these additional complexities, offering a simpler and more robust alternative for handling the nonlinear BV equation in the P2D model. \end{remark}